What is a Shopper Behavior tool?

 A shopper behavior analysis tool generally includes detection, recognition, and predictive analytics of objects in motion.
 The complexity depends on the location of objects (i.e. store or street), the dimension of objects (i.e. a person or image), and details of the image (i.e. facial recognition or facial demographics).

 In the past, brick-and-mortar firms employed loyalty programs or buying receipt information to understand their shoppers and the preferences appropriately.
-However, data obtained from these methods can often not be compared to other relevant to other pertinent criterion known as key performance indicators (KPI).
+However, data obtained from these methods often can not be compared to other relevant to other pertinent criterion known as key performance indicators (KPI).
 It is for this reason that customer footfall measurement and customer behavior analysis are increasingly elevated to a digital level.
 This is how in-store tracking, using shopper behavior analysis tools, is getting nearer to what web-based retail has already been doing for a long time.

-Why Shopper Behavior Analysis Tools are important
+Why Shopper Behavior analysis tools are important

 The best way to think about shopper behavioral analysis tools is in terms of the business benefits.
 An example of an in-store shopper behavior analysis tool is People Counting or Object Detection.
 This tool help retailers “count” the number of people that either pass a virtual line or stay inside a specified zone.
 This lets retailers make deductions about navigation systems or store design.
 The same also applies to visual merchandising to analyze how store window displays or entire retail store concepts have to undergo target readjustments to achieve improvements.
 Common technologies include: Audience Analytics, Time of Flight, Infrared Beams, and Thermal Imaging.